Cash Back vs. Flexible Points Credit Cards

 Why Cash Back Works

-Cash back is a straightforward option.
-For every dollar you spend, you earn a percentage back, often between 1% and 5%, depending on the card and purchase category.
-Those rewards can be redeemed as statement credits, bank deposits, or gift cards.
+Cash back is straightforward.
+For every dollar you spend, you earn a percentage back, often between 1% and 5%.
+Those percentages add up and can be redeemed as statement credits, bank deposits, or gift cards.

 Let’s say you spend $2,000 a month on family expenses.
 If your card earns 2% cash back, that’s $40 a month, or nearly $500 a year, back in your pocket.
 That’s real savings for things like catching up on bills or Christmas gifts.

-In the cash back vs. flexible points credit cards debate, remember that flexible points take more effort but can stretch your spending into incredible experiences.
-Instead of redeeming at a flat rate, you can often transfer points to airlines and hotels, which is where you unlock maximum value.
+Flexible points take more effort but can stretch your spending into incredible experiences.
+Instead of redeeming at a flat rate, you can often transfer points to airlines and hotels, where you unlock maximum value.

-1- My Rome flight: For 60,000 points, I could have redeemed $600 cash back.
+For 60,000 points, I could have redeemed $600 cash back.
 Instead, I transferred those points to an airline partner and booked a $2,800 lie-flat seat.
 That’s nearly 5 cents per point in value.
+Read this so you know how to calculate the value of your points.

-2- A Hyatt stay: Hyatt has an award chart where nights often cost 12,000–20,000 points, even when cash rates are over $400.
+Hyatt has an award chart where nights often cost 12,000–20,000 points, even when cash rates are over $400.
 That means one card bonus could cover multiple nights for a family.
-If you want to know how to calculate the value of these points, click here.

-3- Flying Southwest: Families love Southwest for its free checked bags and flexible policies.
-Using points (and especially pairing with the Companion Pass) can make family flights far more affordable.
+Families love Southwest for its free checked bags and flexible policies.
+Using points, and especially pairing with the Companion Pass, can make family flights far more affordable.
 Here’s how we flew our family of six to Hawaii using points.
-The cash price for these flights would have been much higher.

 But How Do I Do It?